Oripi/wix-covid-wishlist/README.md

 ```
 now if you preview the website you should be able to see the `"hello world"` in the console.

-In order to insert a new item in the database we need to expose a method from the `backend` that will `client` will invoke and as a result a new item will be added to the Wishlist collection.
+In order to insert a new item in the database we need to expose a method from the `backend` that the `client` will invoke and as a result a new item will be added to the Wishlist collection.
 In the sidebar, click the `+` when hovering over `backend` or expand it and click on `Add a new web module`. name the module `wishlist.jsw` and open it.

 inside it add the following code: